Capture of Fort Bute

-The Capture of Fort Bute signalled the opening of Spanish intervention in the American Revolutionary War on the side of France and the United States.
+The capture of Fort Bute, also known as the Battle of Manchac Post, signalled the opening of Spanish intervention in the American Revolutionary War on the side of France and the United States.
 Mustering an ad hoc army of Spanish regulars, Acadian militia, and native levies under Gilbert Antoine de St. Maxent, Bernardo de Gálvez, the Governor of Spanish Louisiana stormed and captured the small British frontier post on Bayou Manchac on September 7, 1779.

 Background

-Spain officially entered the American Revolutionary War on May 8, 1779, with a formal declaration of war by King Charles III.
-This declaration was followed by another on July 8 that authorized his colonial subjects to engage in hostilities against the British.
+Spain's formal declaration of war against Britain was made by King Charles III on May 8, 1779.
+This declaration was followed by another on July 8 that authorized his colonial subjects to engage in hostilities against the British in North America.
+Many confuse this as Spain joining the American Revolutionary War, but its declaration of war against the British was a separate war with different primary objectives, but secondarily did support the Americans in their efforts towards independence.

 When Bernardo de Gálvez, the colonial Governor of Spanish Louisiana, received word of this on July 21, he immediately began to secretly plan offensive operations.
 Gálvez, who had been planning for the possibility of war since April, intercepted communications from the British at Pensacola indicating that the British were planning a surprise attack on New Orleans; he decided to launch his own attack first.
 To that end, he concealed from the public his receipt of the second proclamation.

-British defenses
+Great Britain

 Fort Bute (30°19′25″N 91°08′13″W) was located on Bayou Manchac, about 115 mi up the Mississippi River from New Orleans, on the far western border of British West Florida.
 Lieutenant Colonel Alexander Dickson was charged with the defense of the Baton Rouge district, which included Fort Bute, Baton Rouge, and Fort Panmure (modern Natchez, Mississippi).
 The British had begun sending larger numbers of troops to the area following George Rogers Clark's capture of Vincennes, which had exposed the weak British defenses in the area.
-At Dickson's disposal in August 1779 were 400 regulars, including companies from the 16th and 60th Regiments, a recently arrived company of grenadiers from the German state of Waldeck, and about 150 Loyalist militia.
+At Dickson's disposal in August 1779 were 400 regulars, including companies from the 16th and 60th Regiments, a recently arrived company of grenadiers from Waldeck-Pyrmont, and about 150 Loyalist militia.

 Fort Bute was an older stockade fort built in 1766.
 It was in such disrepair that Dickson judged it to be indefensible.
 When Dickson received word of Spanish movements, he withdrew most of his forces to Baton Rouge and Panmure, leaving a small garrison of 20 Waldeckers under Captain von Haake behind.